paradoxysm/sleepens/README.md

 ## Installation

 Install a suitable python environment from [python.org](https://www.python.org/downloads/release/python-378/).
+> Sleep Ensemble supports Python 3.7 or later.
 > Sleep Ensemble is extensively tested and developed in Python 3.7.8 on Windows 10.
-The included pre-trained SleepEnsemble4 build is thus only useable on a 64bit Python version (specifically Python 3.7.x).
+The included pre-trained SleepEnsemble4 build is thus only useable on a 64bit Python version (specifically Python 3.7.x) on Windows.
 Its use may be possible with other Python 3.x versions but not guaranteed.
-You can train your own build on any of the supported Python environments, namely 3.5 through to 3.8.
+You can train your own build on any of the supported Python environments in any OS.

 Download the latest `sleepens` release [here](https://github.com/paradoxysm/sleepens/releases).
 Unzip into desired location.